isakro/shoredate/README.md

 Fennoscandian Ice Sheet, the currently oldest known sites in Norway are from around 9300 BCE (e.g. Glørstad 2016).
 The oldest possible age to achieve with *shoredate* in the Skagerrak region of south-eastern Norway is 9469 BCE, although no sites are yet known to be that old.
-A warning is given if a site location is outside the spatial extent outlined above, as this involves a more uncertain extrapolation of the development of shoreline displacement.
-However, the dating procedure is still performed.
-Conversely, if a site has an elevation that implies a date older than the lower temporal limit of the displacement curves, it is returned as NA and a warning is given.
+If a site has an elevation that implies a date older than the lower temporal limit of the displacement curves, it is returned as NA and a warning is given.

 In Roalkvam (2023) it was found that sites in the study region tend to be located on or close to the shoreline up until around the transition